machinat/sociably/docs/integration-with-webview.md

 authController.bootstrap();
 ```

-First we initiate an `AuthController` with the authorizer plugins of chat platforms.
-Then bind it the `authorize` option of websocket client with `useAuth`.
+First we initiate an `AuthController` with the authorizers of supported chat platforms.
+Then bind it the `authorize` option of websocket client with the `useAuth` adapter.

-The final step is to call `authController.bootstrap(platform)`, this initiate necessary works of the platform specified.
+The final step is to call `authController.bootstrap(platform)`, it initiate necessary works to register user on the specified platform.
 If the platform argument is omitted, `platform` param in querystring is used.

-### Get Auth Info of Event
+### Get Auth Information

-After setup, the `user` would be set to the chat platform user instead of `null`.
+After setup, the `user` would be set to the chat platform user instead of `null` while receiving `WebSocket` events.
 And more info about auth can be found at `metadata.auth`:

 ```js